 We are costing each other (and ourselves) money by doing this.
 Because of a handful of people’s crappy driving habits, the rest of the population has to suffer with higher insurance premiums.

 Many studies show that men drive more dangerously than women, and as such, men have to pay a higher premium in some countries.
 This is not so in Canada, so the cost of bad driving habits is spread evenly over the population.

 Scamming the System

-The other day, I came across a person in my organization who was, essentially, trying to scam the system.
-He was trying to get the company we work for to tell the government that they laid him off, so that he could collect employment insurance (EI) while he took the summer off.
+The other day, I heard somebody on the bus who was talking about how he was trying to scam the system.
+He was trying to get the company he worked for to tell the government that they laid him off, so that he could collect employment insurance (EI) while he took the summer off.

 The organization, of course, wouldn’t do it.
-This is unethical and, quite frankly, pretty angering.
+This is unethical and angering.

 He didn’t get away with it, but consider all of those people who have; there are tons of people scamming the system every day, from collecting employment insurance or welfare when they don’t need it, to cheating on their taxes.